kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-4-css-generation-sass.markdown

 You might have guessed: If you want to use Compass, just set the option `compass` to `true`.

 ## Conclusion
 This concludes the 4th part of my series *Introduction to Gulp.js*.
-We learned how to keep Gulp running, even when we produce errors, how to preprocess SCSS files with Sass, create Source Maps and add vendor prefixes to the CSS files.
+We learned how to keep Gulp.js running, even when we produce errors, how to preprocess SCSS files with Sass, create Source Maps and add vendor prefixes to the CSS files.